kylpo/notes/Perfect-OS.md

 [Ubuntu Keyboard navigation](https://help.ubuntu.com/stable/ubuntu-help/keyboard-nav.html)

+Distinction between Keyboard layout (dvorak, colemak, and key remapping via intercepting) from hotkeys.

+Soft keyboard considerations when a hardware keyboard is not present or accessible.

 ## System keyboard key
 Mac got this right with `super`. `copy`/`paste` are OS-level functions, so they belong with `super`.